 You can easily have your participants turn to their neighbors for a quick discussion using Seshboard's 'Turn to your Neighbor' feature.
-When you use Turn to your Neighbor, each of your participants in the circle will get paired with the people next to them in the discussion circle for a private conversation.
-But, just like in-person, everyone will remain where they are in the circle, and will be able to see (but not hear!) the rest of the group.
+When you use Turn to your Neighbor, each of your participants will get paired with the individuals sitting immediately next to them at their table for a private conversation.
+Just like in an in-person setting, your participants will be able to see (but not hear!) the other people sitting at their table, while they converse with their neighbor.
 This is a great way to inject some quick and spontaneous interaction into your session without needing to send everyone off into breakout groups.

 Starting Turn to your Neighbor

-Choosing whether to include facilitators in the Turn to your Neighbor activity
+Choosing whether to include hosts in the Turn to your Neighbor activity

 When there are uneven numbers of participants

 By default, participants are paired with their neighbors according to the number of users per group that you have specified.
 If the number of participants in the room cannot be divided into groups of equal size, the remaining participants will be paired together with the final group in the circle.
 For example, if there are ten participants in the room, and you specify three users per group, then the system will create two groups of three participants and one group of four participants to accommodate all ten participants.

 During Turn to your Neighbor, participants will not be able to hear what the people in the other discussion groups are saying.
 During the activity, all the other people seated at one's table who are not in one's discussion pair will continue to be visible, but their videos will appear in black-and-white.

 You can easily "read the room" by clicking on each of the tables during the activity to see the conversations in action.
 The participants videos will continue to be shown in black-and-white, and you will not be able to hear the conversations as they are taking place.

 Using other features with Turn to your Neighbor